ilya1st/rotatewriter/README.md

 ## Why

-This package was inspired by lumberjack - but there is an issue with bloking while log rotation and it's overloaded with feachures as size counting, gzip but I need just correctly handle reopen.
+This package was inspired by lumberjack - but there is an issue with blocking while log rotation and it's overloaded with features as size counting, gzip but I need just correctly handle reopen.

 ## Install